sampersand/knight/README.md

 : OUTPUT +++ 'fib(' n ')=' CALL fib     # print "fib(" + n + ")=" + fib()
 # => fib(10)=55
 ```

 # Specs
 For exact details please see [specs.md](specs.md).
-The following is just a rough overview, and may be slightly out of date.
+The following is just a rough overview, and is probably out of date.
 ## Syntax
 Every Knight program is a single expression.
 (The `;` function can be used to write more than one expression, sequentially.)
 Because of this, parsing is extremely simple: Parse a token, then parse as many arguments as that expression dictates.